katjam/tech-exeter-try-elm/PITCHME.md

 @ul
 - elm-format -> One agreed standard
-- Mmachine can parse with confidence
+- Machine can parse with confidence
 - No one forgets the commas
 - Don't need trailing commas to eliminate bad diffs
 @ulend